streetracer48/scrapy/README.md

 * step three I begin parsing the webpage and searching for the specific elements.
 I need  to use BeautifulSoup For connecting to the website and getting the HTML I using Python’s urllib. then imported required libraries.

+* We now iterate through content to find  the City-List tags in it to get the entire body of the tag.